ONSdigital/sdc-global-design-patterns/docs/01-index.md

 Ensure that the new pattern or variant is necessary - could an existing one be used instead?

 If you can show a user need for the new pattern:
- - add a request for a new pattern to the backlog/issue list/email <benjamin.armstrong@ons.gov.uk>
+ - add a request for a new pattern to the backlog/issue list and email <benjamin.armstrong@ons.gov.uk>
  - produce a refined Sketch file and, or prototype code necessary to validate the work.
  - once you have a prototype that has been user tested and iterated:
   - you can create a local branch of the pattern library repository and produce a production ready version for review, include a clear rationale, documentation and

 ### Authoring CSS
 Each component is authored as a self-contained set of code.
-At the minimum this will comprise a SCSS and template file.
+At the minimum, this will comprise a SCSS and template file.

 SCSS should be written using BEM (Block, Element, Modifier) methodology.
 This helps to avoid conflicts between different components.